Introduction

 On your domain, go to Location Services > Thing List > Add Location Thing.
 Select the PointPerfect tab and choose “Add a PointPerfect Thing”

-You will be prompted to enter a friendly Thing name, and to select the Format of data corrections provided for this device.
-Choose RTCM: Correction data for use with any other receiver
+You will be prompted to enter a friendly Thing name, and to select the Format of the data corrections provided for this device - choose the RTCM option.

-IMPORTANT NOTE: This option cannot be changed in your device after it is created.
+IMPORTANT NOTE: The Format cannot be changed for your device once it has been created.
 If you wish to use the SPARTN format you must create a new PointPerfect Thing.

-Choose the plan you wish to apply - for example the Developer plan as shown in the screen below.
+Choose the plan you wish to apply - for example the Developer plan as shown in the example screen shot below.

 The following is the list of RTCM messages that are provided: